aws-samples/aws-rds-oracle-recovery-manager-backups-automation/README.md

 exec rman_s3 ('<bucket_name>');

+## * The RDS constructs and syntax change can update time to time, please follow and update the code as is.
+This code is open source for public to modify as needed

 ## Important Step: to execute the procedure you need to grant the following privilege

 grant create any procedure to <oracle_user>;